Performave/Otto/core_concepts/whitespace.md

 # Whitespace
 Hey, it's **{insert current year}**.

-You have phones that are almost **triple** the size of the **original iPhone in 2007.**
+We have have phones that are almost **triple** the size of the **original iPhone in 2007.**
-If you bought a big screen, you're going to want to use the big screen.
-Please **stop** trying to ration screen estate.
+From this, we can use the extra room to organize and space out content

 # Best Practices